ecelis/sally/README.md

 Collection of web crawlers (crabs) based on Scrapy framework.
 Each crab focuses on very specific type of web sites or social networks.

+## NOTES

+  * lightfoot does not crawal deeper then one level of links found in each given url

 ### Crabs

 * lightfoot, very basic crab to extract general information from web